grepstrength/grepstrength/README.md

 # whoami

 ## Cyber Threat Intelligence Analyst
-I work as a CTI analyst, following the cyber threat intelligence life cycle to disseminate actionable intelligence to key stakeholders about emerging and established threats.
+I work as a CTI analyst, following the cyber threat intelligence life cycle to disseminate actionable intelligence to key stakeholders about emerging and established cyber threats.
 I have a strong adversarial mindset, and I spend as much time practicing offensive security as I do defensive security.

 # ifconfig